electricjones/zindle/scratch.md

         Consideration for tooling, such as a script editor, debugger, or a linter could also be beneficial to provide a more developer-friendly environment.

 These considerations aim to provide a more comprehensive, robust, and developer-friendly framework for game configuration scripting using Zindle.

-## ToDO
-- Change anonymous functions to lamdas and name all of them collectively "routines"

 ## Scraps
 ```